Museums & Art Galleries

 Sun Valley's art galleries are some of the most unique in the west.
 Artists from all over the world are represented in over 20 local galleries, and the art ranges from depictions of local beauty to works by Picasso, Matisse, Chagall, Miró, Magritte, and Calder.

-The galleries, located throughout the Sun Valley and Ketchum area, feature a wide variety of fine arts and crafts, watercolors, sculptures, and oil paintings.
+The galleries located throughout Sun Valley and Ketchum feature a wide variety of fine arts and crafts, watercolors, sculptures, and oil paintings.
 Evening Gallery Walks, held nine times throughout the year, offer an opportunity to view new exhibits and visit with many of the artists.
-Visit www.svgalleries.org for a map.
+Visit www.svgalleries.org for a map and more details.

 Gallery Walk Dates